-2021 2020

-Colorado Education and Cultural Facilities Authority Bonds - Series 2011 (A) Less unamortized debt issuance costs \$ 31,840, (224, . , ,
+2022 2021 Colorado Education and Cultural Facilities Authority Bonds - Series 2022 (A) \$ 30,510,000 \$ - Colorado Education and Cultural Facilities Authority Bonds - Series 2011 (B) Less unamortized debt issuance costs - (229,777) 31,840,000 (224,452) Less unamortized debt issuance costs \$ 30,280,223 \$ 31,615,548

-\$ 31,615, 548 \$ 32,882,148

-(A) Colorado Educational and Cultural Facilities Authority Variable Rate Demand Refunding Bonds (YMCA of the Rockies Project), Series 2011 (original aggregate principal of \$43,420,000), with a stated maturity of October 1, 2038.
+- (A) In October 2022, the YMCA through the Colorado Educational and Cultural Facilities Authority and Wells Fargo Bank issued the Colorado Educational and Cultural Facilities Authority Revenue Refunding Bonds (YMCA of the Rockies Project), Series 2022.
+The purpose of the issuance was to refund the Colorado Educational and Cultural Facilities Authority Variable Rate Demand Refunding Bonds (YMCA of the Rockies Project), Series 2011 bonds and to pay any costs of issuance.
+The terms of the issuance are substantially the same as the Series 2011 bonds, with maturity at October 1, 2038 and a variable interest rate, reset monthly, based on an index rate with SOFR as the established benchmark.
+The bonds are subject to mandatory tender prior to the maturity date. - (B) Colorado Educational and Cultural Facilities Authority Variable Rate Demand Refunding Bonds (YMCA of the Rockies Project), Series 2011 (original aggregate principal of \$43,420,000), with a stated maturity of October 1, 2038.
 Principal payments began in October 2011 and are to be paid on an annual basis ranging from \$850,000 to \$2,535,000.

 In connection with the Series 2011 bonds, the YMCA entered into an agreement with a financial institution for the direct purchase of \$43,420,000 in outstanding bonds associated with the Series 2011 bonds.
-The Series 2011 bonds bear interest at an extended index floating rate mode reset on a weekly basis payable monthly at a rate equal to 80% of one-month Libor plus 0.95%.
-The Series 2011 bonds are subject to a mandatory tender at the end of the extended index floating rate mode (December 2022).
+The Series 2011 bonds bear interest at an extended index floating rate mode reset on a weekly basis payable monthly at a rate equal to 80% of one-month LIBOR plus 0.95%.
+On October 1, 2022, the Series 2011 bonds were subject to a mandatory tender with a default variable interest rate set at the greatest of a fluctuating rate of interest per annum equal to the Prime Rate plus 4% or the federal funds rate plus 5% or 10%.